Dairy-Free Green Goddess Dressing Recipe

 - It’s super versatile.
 While it’s obviously great on salads, we also love it as a chicken marinade, with potatoes or rice, or as a dip for veggies.

-- Lots of parsley – a superfood that gives this salad dressing its bright green color
+- Lots of parsley – gives this salad dressing its bright green color

 How to serve green goddess dressing

-We like this green dressing best on a salad made with crispy lettuce (think romaine, butter, or iceberg lettuce) with lots of veggies.
-If you're serving it on baby greens or arugula, be careful not to add too much dressing as it can weigh down the delicate leaves.
+We prefer this green dressing on a salad made with crispy lettuce (e.g., romaine or iceberg) and lots of veggies.
+If you’re serving it on baby greens or arugula, be careful not to add too much dressing, as it can weigh down the delicate leaves.

 But this recipe is good for more than just salad!
 It’s the chicken marinade that we use in our Green Goddess Chicken recipe.